awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-v3.md

 }
 ```

-The two primary log streams that you can use to pinpoint initialization errors are:
+The two primary log streams that you can use to pinpoint initialization errors are the following:
 +  `cfn-init` is the log for the `cfn-init` script\.
 First check this log stream\.
-You're likely to see an error like `Command chef failed` in this log\.
+You're likely to see the `Command chef failed` error in this log\.
 Look at the lines immediately before this line for more specifics connected with the error message\.
 For more information, see [cfn\-init](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-init.html)\.
 +  `cloud-init` is the log for [cloud\-init](https://cloudinit.readthedocs.io/)\.
 If you don't see anything in `cfn-init`, then try checking this log next\.

 You can retrieve the content of the log stream by using the ``pcluster get-cluster-log-events`` \(note the `--limit 5` option to limit the number of retrieved events\):